| Mnemonic | GDBT.IAUS | |

 Seasonal adjustment is by the RBA.

-From July 2019, the financial aggregates are compiled using an improved conceptual framework and a new data collection.
-This is referred to as the Economic and Financial Statistics Collection.
-Various movements from the June 2019 to July 2019 reporting periods are sizable, in part because the new data collection more consistently classifies loans according to their purpose.
-For more information, see Updates to Australia’s Financial Aggregates (available here <https://www.rba.gov.au/publications/bulletin/2019/mar/updates-to-australias-financial-aggregates.html>).
+Since the July 2019 release, the financial aggregates have incorporated an improved conceptual framework and a new data collection.
+This is referred to as the Economic and Financial Statistics (EFS) collection.
+For more information, see Updates to Australia’s Financial Aggregates and the July 2019 Financial Aggregates.

 At the source: